R-Ram95/terraform-modules/aws_static_web/README.md

 - **State Management**: If using this module in a larger project, ensure that your Terraform state is managed appropriately, especially if deploying multiple environments.
 Consider using remote state storage and state locking to prevent conflicts.
 - **Error Handling**: Custom error responses are commented out.
 You can uncomment and customize these settings based on your application's error handling needs.
 - **Content Type Detection**: The content type mapping for files is based on file extensions.
 If you have non-standard file types or need more precise control, you might need to enhance the `content_types` variable and content type determination logic.
 - **HTTPS and Certificates**: The CloudFront distribution is configured to use the default CloudFront certificate.
-For custom domains, you will need to provide an ACM certificate ARN and update the `viewer_certificate` block accordingly.
+For custom domains, you must provide the `root_domain_name` for a domain registered with AWS Route53 in the same AWS account where you deploy the resources for the static web module.
 - **Testing and Validation**: After deploying the module, test the deployment thoroughly to ensure that the S3 bucket and CloudFront distribution are correctly set up and serving your static content as expected.